-I am Ziyi Zhang, an incoming PhD student at University of Chicago, where I will be advised by Prof. Junchen Jiang.
+I am Ziyi Zhang, a first-year PhD student at University of Chicago, where I am advised by Prof. Junchen Jiang.

-Recently, I graduated from University of Wisconsin-Madison, where I majored in Computer Sciences and Mathematics .
+I went to my undergrad at University of Wisconsin-Madison, where I majored in Computer Sciences and Mathematics .
 It is my pleasure to be advised by Prof. Shivaram Venkataraman on system research and by Prof. Dieter van Melkebeek on competitive programming.

 My research interests lie in distributed systems and machine learning systems.
 The projects I worked on include low-level DNN operator accelerations, high-level ML system pipeline optimizations, and video processing system development.
 I am particularly interested in designing high-performance ML/Big Data Systems.

 Refer to my CV for things that I have done.